Tribal president tightens restrictions at Pine Ridge; full council expected to meet

 “All the money in the world won’t bring a life back,” Freier said.
 And while statistics mention the number of individuals who are recovered from COVID-19, that doesn’t mean all those people are healthy as some have complications, she said.

 Janis said this is the heart of tourism season as visitors come for various sites including the Wounded Knee Memorial.
-Now, visitors are being turned away, he said.
+Now, there aren’t as many coming, he said.

 “(Tourists) spend money and business are losing revenue…,” Janis said.

-“It hurts our business big time,” Arlin Whirlwind Horse said of the ban on non-essential travelers.
+“It hurts our business big time,” Arlin Whirlwind Horse said of restrictions on non-essential travelers.
 Whirlwind Horse owns Badland Outfitters, a business that organizes hunting trips, horseback riding trips and similar outdoor activities.

 He’s lost summer visitors now, hunters are wondering about the fall hunting season, and he’s not sure what to tell them, Whirlwind Horse said.